 We advise that you do not wait to submit your application until close to the deadline, in case there are problems with uploading documents etc. Applications missing mandatory attachments may not be considered for shortlisting.

 Yes.
 Please upload your predicted grades as part of your application.
 If successful at interview stage you will receive a conditional offer.
 Your offer status will update to an unconditional offer after your certificates/transcripts have been received by the Admissions Team.

 If you are unsure, please contact the Admissions Team via the messaging service on the portal.

 Yes.
 In the research proposal section, please enter the funding code that corresponds to the theme in which your first choice project is listed as the ‘Project Title’ (see below for an example).
 Please list three projects of interest in order of preference in the free-text box under the Research Proposal section (see below for an example).

-State your three preferred PhD projects from the list of PhD projects on offer for 2020 Entry.
+State your three preferred PhD projects from the list of PhD projects on offer for 2021 entry.
 These should be listed in order of preference and you should include the number that is assigned to the project and the project title.
 Please list these in the free-text box under the Research Proposal section of the application, for example:

 17.1 ‘’Project Title’’

 27.2 ‘’Project Title’’